emberjs/rfcs/text/0000-embroider-v2-package-format.md

 skipBabel({ package: string, semverRange?: string }[]): void;
 ```

-By default, all imported dependencies (and their recursive importe dependencies) go through the app's babel config.
+By default, all imported dependencies (and their recursive imported dependencies) go through the app's babel config.
 This ensures browser compatibility safety.
 However, we provide `skipBabel` as an opt-out to work around transpilation problems in cases where the developer has verified that transpilation of a given package isn't needed.

-`skipBabel` returns a list of packge names and optionally semver ranges.
+`skipBabel` returns a list of package names and optionally semver ranges.
 If no range is included, it defaults to `*`.
 This is a place where you're allowed to mentioned packages that are _not_ in your **allowed dependencies** because it may be necessary to talk about deeper dependencies within them.
 The `skipBabel` settings for all active addons are combined and if any addon skips babel for a given package & version, that causes the package to not be transpiled.

 The semver range is useful to disambiguate if there are multiple versions of the same package involved in the app, and in cases where a developer has manually verified that transpilation isn't needed, it's good practice to use the semver range so that `skipBabel` doesn't accidentally apply to a future version of the package that may indeed need transpilation.